Lyra McKee: Killing

 On 18 April 2019, McKee was shot while observing rioting in the Creggan area of Derry, Northern Ireland.
-Violence broke out after police raids on dissidents with the aim of seizing munitions ahead of the Easter Rising commemorative parades due to take place in the area that weekend.
-The disturbances were centred on Fanad Drive.
-Youths threw petrol bombs and burnt two vehicles.
-Police said that a gunman then fired up to twelve shots towards police officers.
-McKee, who was on Fanad Drive and standing near an armoured police Land Rover, was wounded in the head.
-Mobile phone footage and police CCTV footage shows a masked gunman, believed to be a member of the New IRA, opening fire with a handgun.
-McKee was taken by police, in an armoured Land Rover, to Altnagelvin Area Hospital, where she later died.
+Violence broke out after police raids on dissidents aimed at seizing munitions ahead of the Easter Rising commemorative parades due to take place in the area that weekend.
+The disturbances were centred on Fanad Drive, where youths threw petrol bombs and burnt two vehicles.
+Police said that a gunman then fired up to 12 shots towards officers.
+McKee, who was standing near an armoured police Land Rover on Fanad Drive, was wounded in the head.
+Mobile phone and police CCTV footage shows a masked gunman, believed to be a member of the New IRA, opening fire with a handgun.
+She was taken by police in an armoured Land Rover to Altnagelvin Area Hospital, where she later died.
 Police blamed dissident republicans for her death.
-The last time a journalist was killed in the UK was the 2001 assassination of Martin O'Hagan.
+The last journalist killed in the UK had been Martin O'Hagan in 2001.

 Funeral and vigils

 McKee's funeral took place at the Anglican St Anne's Cathedral, Belfast, on 24 April.
-It was attended by British Prime Minister Theresa May, Irish President Michael D. Higgins, Taoiseach Leo Varadkar, DUP leader Arlene Foster, Sinn Féin leader Mary Lou McDonald and Sinn Féin Vice President Michelle O'Neill, and Labour Party leader Jeremy Corbyn.
-Members of the National Union of Journalists formed a guard of honour.
-McKee's coffin was met with applause from the waiting public as it arrived at the cathedral.
+It was attended by British Prime Minister Theresa May, Irish President Michael D. Higgins, Taoiseach Leo Varadkar, DUP leader Arlene Foster, Sinn Féin leader Mary Lou McDonald, Sinn Féin Vice President Michelle O'Neill and Labour Party leader Jeremy Corbyn.
+Members of the National Union of Journalists formed a guard of honour, and her coffin was met with applause from the waiting public as it arrived at the cathedral.

 A vigil at the site of her killing held on 19 April was attended by Colum Eastwood, Arlene Foster, Naomi Long and Mary Lou McDonald.
-A second vigil was held in Belfast City Hall, and was attended by author Anna Burns and John O'Doherty of the Rainbow Project, an LGBT rights charity in Northern Ireland.
+A second vigil was held at Belfast City Hall, attended by author Anna Burns and John O'Doherty of the Rainbow Project, an LGBT rights charity in Northern Ireland.